bSchnepp/MusicSearch/README.md

 # MusicSearch
-Small music searcher, written for Coders in the Community [fork me]
+Small music searcher, written for Coders in the Community

 Build requirements: